Greater Moldova: Early stages

 The Bessarabian–Romanian merger was not accepted by the newly Soviet Russia (which later formed the Soviet Union).
 Thus, in 1924, the Moldavian Autonomous Soviet Socialist Republic (Moldavian ASSR) was created as a homeland for ethnic Moldovans; carved out of the Ukrainian SSR and historical Podolia, it was entirely outside the 1812 Principality—but nominally also included Bessarabia, which was considered under foreign occupation.
 Part of its bureaucracy, including republican leader Grigoriy Stary, was initially receptive to the notion that Moldavians were not wholly distinct from the Romanian population.
 They encouraged cultural borrowings from Bessarabia and Romania proper, looking forward to a reunification of Moldavian lands under Soviet rule.
 This group was defeated by the linguist Leonid Madan and his Association of Bessarabians, who promoted instead a "Moldavian language" based on heavily divergent and Russified Romanian dialects.
-Soviet authorities subsequently promoted the Moldovan culture and language, emphasizing the Moldovans' distinctness from the Romanians; critics of such ideas referred to this movement as "Moldovenism".
+Soviet authorities subsequently promoted Moldovan culture and language, emphasizing the Moldovans' distinctness from the Romanians; critics of such ideas referred to this movement as "Moldovenism".
 Writers who supported the more generically Moldavian–Romanian version were executed during, or shortly after, the Great Purge of the latter 1930s.
 Examples include Nistor Cabac, Dmitrii Milev, and Filimon Săteanu.

 Bessarabia, along with Northern Bukovina and the Hertsa region, was ultimately taken over by the Soviet Union in 1940, following an ultimatum issued to the Romanian government.
 The Moldavian territories under Soviet authority were reorganized: the Budjak and Northern Bessarabia, as well as Northern Bukovina and Hertsa, were assigned to the Ukrainian SSR, while the rest of Bessarabia and six of the thirteen raions of the Moldavian ASSR (known as Transnistria since the beginning of the 1990s) were amalgamated into a new Soviet republic, the Moldavian Soviet Socialist Republic (Moldavian SSR).
+In April 1941, a Siguranța spy operating on Bessarabian territory had it that Red Army personnel were openly discussing of a new mission—namely, the partial occupation of Romanian Moldavia, with the Siret as a new border.